Skip to content

 7. Plan Your Next Trip

 Planning prospective trips is one interesting way of taking yourself out of depression after vacation.
 What you can do is to make plans, and collect ideas as to what your future vacation must be like.
-List out preferences, chart the destinations you would like to visit, and note the things you would like to experience next.
+List out preferences, chart the destinations you would like to visit and note the things you would like to experience next.
 This is one of the best ways to cope with your stress and depression after vacation.

 9. Plant Your Souvenirs